IQSS/dataverse-sample-data/README.md

     pip install -r requirements.txt

-Copy `dvconfig.py.sample` to `dvconfig.py` and add your API token.
+Copy `dvconfig.py.sample` to `dvconfig.py` (see the `cp` command below) and add your API token (using your favorite text editor, which may not be `vi` as shown below).
 Note that the config file specifies which sample data will be created.

+    cp dvconfig.py.sample dvconfig.py
+    vi dvconfig.py

 ## Adding sample data